ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 				assert.areSame( '<p>^Lorem <strong>[ipsum]</strong></p>',
 					bot.htmlWithSelection() );
 			} );
-		}
+		},

+		'test some other case': function() {
+			// ...
+		},

+		// ...
 	} );

 For every test you can create an HTML file with the same name (so for `yourtest.js` you can create `yourtest.html`).
-Such file will be combined with your JavaScript code by [DOM combiner](https://github.com/benderjs/dom-combiner) to create an output test file.
+Such file will be automatically combined with your JavaScript code by [DOM combiner](https://github.com/benderjs/dom-combiner) to create an output test file.
 If the HTML file does not exist, the output test file will have an empty `<body>` section.

 In the HTML file you can put the content of the `<body>` section, so it could look like this: